Lab 4: Vectors and Matrices#

 console.log("\nB =\n" + B.print());

-console.log("\nAB =\n" + A.multiply(B).print());
+console.log("\nAB =\n" + AB.print());

-Refresh your web page, and you should see the following has been added.
+Refresh your web page, and you should see the following has been added

 B =